-About a month ago, before this Trump thing just kept getting more and more serious, I read the yuckiest headline ever…
+About a month ago, I read the yuckiest headline ever.

 UNDEFEATED WRESTLER LOSES TO RIVAL WITH SPECIAL NEEDS, MAKES HIS DREAMS COME TRUE.

-Once I moved through being perplexed why a star wrestling champion would have a life long goal of losing to someone with special needs I realized what it really said.
-Which was equally as perplexing and disturbing.
+Once I moved through being perplexed why a star wrestling champion would have a dream of losing to someone with special needs I realized what it really said.
+Which ultimately was equally as perplexing and somewhat disturbing.

 A wrestler with special needs was given the opportunity to feel like his hard work paid off.
 He won against a wrestling champ…but not really and that is now NATIONAL HEADLINE NEWS.